Mitch Haniger Player Props: Giants vs. Astros

-The San Francisco Giants and Mitch Haniger, who went 1-for-4 with a home run and an RBI last time in action, battle Luis Garcia and the Houston Astros at Minute Maid Park, Monday at 8:10 PM ET.
+After going 0-for-4 in his last game, Mitch Haniger and the San Francisco Giants take on the Houston Astros (who will hand the ball to Hunter Brown) at 8:10 PM ET on Tuesday.

-He notched a home run while going 1-for-4 in his previous game against the Padres.
+He had a hitless showing in his last game (0-for-4) against the Astros.

 Mitch Haniger Game Info & Props vs. the Astros